Outstanding Contribution to the Sector, Mental Health Awards 2024

 National Institute for Mental Health in England (NIMHE) Positive Practice Award, 2004

-We were delighted to win such a prestigious award and were invited to the award ceremony on 11 June 2004 in London.
-Gráinne Fadden, Marie Crofts and Peter Woodhams attended the ceremony.
-It was fantastic to hear about all the projects and service developments happening across the country where staff, service users and carers were working together with the common goal of improving mental health services for all.
+We were delighted to win such a prestigious award and attended the ceremony on 11 June 2004 in London.
+Gráinne Fadden, Marie Crofts and Peter Woodhams represented the programme.
+It was inspiring to hear about projects across the country where staff, service users and carers worked together to improve mental health services.

-It was also an honour to represent the programme.
-The ‘real’ winners are all the committed managers, trainers, therapists, carers and service users across the West Midlands who have continued enthusiasm for working with families, and we congratulate them, as without them the Meriden Programme would not exist.
+It was an honour to represent the programme.
+The real winners are the committed managers, trainers, therapists, carers and service users across the West Midlands.
+Their enthusiasm for working with families makes the Meriden Programme possible, and we congratulate them.